Miaoyanwang/kinship_ATOMM/readme.txt

 #########################################################################################
 Installation:

 (1) Download the kinship_ATOMM package.
-This package contains an example folder and the following source code
+This package contains an example folder and the following source code:

-kinship_atomm.cnrutil.cnrutil.h
+kinship_ATOMM.cnrutil.cnrutil.h

-The package also contains a pre-compiled binary executable file for MAC.
+The package also contains a pre-compiled binary executable file, called kinship_ATOMM.o, for MAC.

 (2) If the pre-compiled binary file is not suitable for your use, please compile the program on your own machine.
 A C compiler should be used to compile the program.
 When using the gcc compiler, type the following in the terminal:

-gcc kinship_atomm.c -o kinship_atomm.o
+gcc kinship_ATOMM.c -o kinship_ATOMM.o

 (3) Run kinship_ATOMM